icescode/Xiph_and_friends_library_ios/README.md

 6. libmp3lame.a
 7. libshout.a

-if you want to use libshout API on iOS then you must static linked also with libogg, libvorbis, libtheora, libvorbisenc. libmp3lame is optional.
+if you want to use libshout API on iOS then put all header file to your project, and linked with libshout, libogg, libvorbis, libtheora and libvorbisenc.

+libmp3lame is optional.

 all headers file are in header folder.